This post may contain affiliate links. See my privacy policy for details.

 Let’s walk through this step by step, as some of you may be making your first turkey ever – or heck, you are like me and have been spending your life trying to master roasting a turkey.
 If you don’t need these photos, just pop on down to the bottom where the recipe awaits you, you turkey pro!
 The turkey shown in these photos is 13 lbs, but the first one I made was 20!

-• Rub the olive oil all over the turkey skin, getting it covered well.
+- Rub the olive oil all over the turkey skin, covering it well.
 You don’t have to do the bottom.

-• Take the salt/parsley mixture and rub it all over the turkey in an even layer.
+- Take the salt/parsley mixture and rub it all over the turkey in an even layer.
 The olive oil will help it stick.
 It should look like the photo above.
-Then of course, wash your hands and move on to the next step.
+Then, wash your hands and move on to the next step.

-• Pour the turkey or chicken broth into the bottom of the bag, making sure not to wash off the spices.
+- Pour the turkey or chicken broth into the bottom of the bag, ensuring not to wash off the spices.

-• Use the little tie that comes with your oven bags and seal the bag.
+- Seal the bag using the little tie that comes with your oven bags.
 Cut small holes into the top of the roasting bag to let steam out.

 The secret to why this turns out so well is that the olive oil and salt still manage to crisp up the turkey skin while the steam from the broth actually braises the turkey, not roasts – and braising is one of the best ways to cook any meat.
 Braising is also pretty much the only way that you are going to get moist breast meat and cook the legs to a proper temperature at the same time (the bane of turkey roasting.)